chvnaveenkumar/CodeWord/Documentation/Design-Model.md

 This entity is required by the following user stories:

-- first story here....
+- Here Instructor can add new Codeword Set by uploading the excel sheet containing codewords.

-Responsible party:
+Responsible party: Srimai Reddy Yanala